Whitechurch, Dublin

-Whitechurch is a small suburban area on the south side of County Dublin, in the local government area of South Dublin, situated south of Ballyboden, east of Edmondstown and west of Marlay Park.
+Whitechurch is a small suburban area on the southside of Dublin, in the local government area of South Dublin.
+It is situated south of Ballyboden, east of Edmondstown and west of Marlay Park.
 The greater part of the area lies north of the M50 semi-orbital motorway, with some remote parts merging into the mountainous districts of Tibradden and Kilmashogue south of the road, all at the foot of the Dublin mountains.
-Whitechurch is usually considered to lie within the greater Rathfarnham area.
-Whitechurch is in a townland and civil parish of the same name.
+Whitechurch is part of the greater Rathfarnham area.
+Whitechurch is also the name of a townland and civil parish.

+Name and history

 The name of the area is derived its name from a small white church in Kilmashogue, built near an ancient cairn (which is a protected monument).
 Little remains of the church.

-The Church of Ireland parish of Whitechurch includes most of Rathfarnham including Tibradden, Larch Hill and Kilmashogue.
-There is a Moravian cemetery in the area which was the burial ground for the Moravian community, a Protestant sect from what is now the Czech republic that arrived in Ireland in the 18th century.
-This community had a church in Kevin St but has now died out.
-The Catholic order, the Augustinian Fathers, have had a presence in the area for many years.
+The Church of Ireland parish of Whitechurch includes most of wider Rathfarnham, including Tibradden, Larch Hill and Kilmashogue.
+There is a Moravian cemetery in the area which was the burial ground for the Moravian community, a Protestant sect from what is now the Czech Republic that arrived in Ireland in the 18th century.
+This community had a church in Kevin Street in central Dublin, but has now died out.
+A Catholic order, the Augustinian Fathers, have had a presence in the area for many years.

 A Carnegie library was built in Whitechurch in 1911 and remains in operation.

-There are 3 schools located in Whitechurch.
-Firstly, there is St. Columba's College, a private mostly boarding secondary school.
-There are also two primary schools.
-Whitechurch National School is a Church of Ireland primary school connected with Whitechurch Parish and Scoil Mhuire National School is a Roman Catholic primary school linked to the Good Counsel Parish, Ballyboden.
+There are 3 schools located in Whitechurch: St. Columba's College, a private, mostly boarding, secondary school, and two primary schools, Whitechurch National School (Church of Ireland) and Scoil Mhuire National School Roman Catholic, linked to the Good Counsel Parish, Ballyboden).